Browse All Tribes or choose a Tribe below:

 To reset your password just enter the email address you registered with and we'll send you a link to access a new password.

-An article in the Mirror about a couple undertaking Rent to Rent has left me fuming!There are so many flaws in the article, that its hard to believe it is newsworthy.The article explains how the couple offer to pay the landlords a guaranteed monthly rent, and in return get to let the properties out at a higher rate, pocketing the difference.They claim they are are set to pocket £4.5K per month IF all their rooms are rented, but it does not state if that is gross or net.I struggle to comprehend how landlords would hand over their greatest asset to people with no competence or experience and in light of the following:To get started, Jordan and Jessica borrowed on their credit cards to give each property a lick of paint and new furniture.They negotiated a two-week, rent-free period with the first house they took on so that they had money coming in before they had to pay the landlord.Full/source article However, at least that shows that money IS needed and that R2R is not completely "no money down" as some trainers would have us believe.Their business was incorporated in December 2018.
-How did they pass tenant affordability referencing with no business track record?I do not wish to rain on anyone's parade, but this article is irresponsible imho.
+An article in the Mirror about a couple undertaking Rent to Rent has left me somewhat perplexed!There are so many flaws in the article, that its hard to believe it is newsworthy.The article explains how the couple offer to pay the landlords a guaranteed monthly rent, and in return get to let the properties out at a higher rate, pocketing the difference.They claim they are are set to pocket £4.5K per month IF all their rooms are rented, but it does not state if that is gross or net.I always struggle to comprehend how landlords would hand over their greatest asset to people with no competence or experience and in light of the following:To get started, the couple borrowed on their credit cards to give each property a lick of paint and new furniture.They negotiated a two-week, rent-free period with the first house they took on so that they had money coming in before they had to pay the landlord.Full/source article However, at least that shows that money IS needed and that R2R is not completely "no money down" as some trainers would have us believe.This article is irresponsible imho.
 It makes no mention of compliance issues or the risks to landlords of R2R.
 If R2Rers experience rent arrears, they will have to serve notice on each person renting a room, and that could mean significant legal costs.The whole thing, if not undertaken with robust financial backing, experience of tenant management, and legal compliance, is likely to end in tears for the landlord.
 Meanwhile the Rent to Renter just walks away ....Rent to Rent puts all the massive risk of the R2Rer or sub-tenants not paying rent on the landlord.
 The R2Rer has very little skin in the game and, if things start to go wrong, they very often pocket the rent and do not pass it on to the landlord, before disappearing and leaving the landlord with a big mess to clear up.The Rent to Renter may also create an HMO that requires licensing.
 If this is not undertaken by the R2Rer, it is the landlord who becomes liable for any fines, which can be significant.There seems to be more of these "get rich quick" stories appearing in the media.
 Thankfully, this time it did not mention Samuel Leeds as the inspiration!Here is a reprise of my interview with Paul Shamplina on this topic:

 SEE ALSO - Rent to Rent SA deals - warning!UP NEXT - No money down deals - de-bunking the hypeDON'T MISS - Professional landlords' reputations damaged by R2RNOW WATCH: